ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 ## Background

-Historically, web applications that needed bidirectional data stream between a client and a server could rely on WebSockets {{?RFC6455}}, a message-based protocol compatible with Web security model.
+Historically, web applications that needed a bidirectional data stream between a client and a server could rely on WebSockets {{?RFC6455}}, a message-based protocol compatible with Web security model.
 However, since the abstraction it provides is a single ordered stream of messages, it suffers from head-of-line